Hafiz-Ali-1/hotel_resort_react/README.md

 # Hotel_Resort_React_project

 This the project created with front-end react JS.
 And, the complete pages,rooms details etc are given in it.
-This is the complete front end website.
+This is the complete front-end React website.

 # For Run,use :